 Street names: Blunt, Bud, Dope, Ganja, Grass, Green, Herb, Joint, Mary Jane, Pot, Reefer, Sinsemilla, Skunk, Smoke, Trees, Weed; Hashish: Boom, Gangster, Hash, Hemp

 What does marijuana do to you?

 Marijuana can affect mood, memory and thought patterns.
-It may affect breathing, heart rate, cause anxiety, paranoia, depression and if used during pregnancy it can affect brain development in the foetus.
+It may affect breathing (from smoking), heart rate, affect balance and coordination, cause anxiety, paranoia, depression.
+If used during pregnancy smoking marijuana might lower birth weight or affect brain development in the foetus.
 For further reading see drugabuse.gov.

 Long half life

-Marijuana has a long half life (the time it takes for half the substance to dissipate in the body) of 25-57 hours (medsmilk, 2015) or even up to four days in chronic users 3.
+Marijuana has a long half life (the time it takes for half the substance to dissipate in the body) of 25-57 hours (medsmilk.com, 2017) or even up to four days in chronic users 3.
 The longer the half-life, the longer it takes for the body to eliminate it.
 A general rule of thumb is that a drug’s concentration becomes negligible after five half lives.
-However THC can be detected in the body for up to a month after the last use because it is stored in body fat (Djulus et al, 2005; Fisher, 2006).
+However THC is said to be detected in the body for up to a month after the last use because it is stored in body fat (Djulus et al, 2005; Fisher, 2006).

 What does this mean for marijuana and breastfeeding?
 Does marijuana affect breast milk?
 Is smoking weed while breastfeeding safe?
 How long does THC/marijuana stay in breast milk?